open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 ### Github

-Github uses web components for various parts of their website.
+Github uses Web Components for various parts of their website.
 They're using just the Custom Elements API, relying on global styling.
 They use them as a progressive enhancement.
 On browsers without support for Custom Elements (or when javascript is turned off), there is a fallback text that is displayed.

 Their elements are open source, [you can find them here](https://github.com/github/time-elements).